There are some incredibly popular games designed by Richard Garfield.

 How it plays

-Each turn has three phases: Upgrade, Programme and Activate.
-In Upgrade you can pay to upgrade your robot.
+Each turn has three phases: Upgrade, Programme, and Activate.
+During Upgrade, you can pay to upgrade your robot.
 In Programme you must select 5 action cards and play them face down on your player mat.

-In Activate, the robots carry out the actions in card order.
-Everyone around the table does action 1, then action 2 etc. Depending on what the other robots do, this might mean that you bash into other robots, get pushed into obstacles, get spun around, hit lasers etc. It is chaos!
+During Activate, the robots carry out the actions in card order.
+Everyone around the table does action 1, then action 2 etc. Depending on what the other robots do, this might mean that you bash into other robots, get pushed into obstacles, get spun around, hit lasers, etc. It is chaos!